(This post is long! To avoid hiding the release announcement: bepuphysics 2.4 recently released! It's really fast!)

 So I began fiddling again with another simplex update rule.
 Something a bit more GJK-ish- taking the closest point on the existing simplex to a search target... but what search target?
 Chasing the origin projected on the current support plane is unstable without strong constraints on what support planes are picked- the search target must provably avoid cycles, or else the simplex will never catch it.
 Using the origin as a search target avoids this issue; that's what GJK does.
 But finding the origin within the Minkowski difference tells you little about how separate those shapes.
 So... what search target is immune to cycles, and when sought, finds a local minimum...?

-And here, the complete and True Tootbird cast aside the veil and revealed itself: the Minkowski space origin projected onto the least-depth-so-far-observed support plane.
+And here, the complete and True Tootbird cast aside the veil and revealed itself: the Minkowski space origin projected onto up to the least-depth-so-far-observed support plane.

 The tootbird could potentially move every iteration.
 If a support sample found a lesser depth, the tootbird would jump to the new location.
 Since the tootbird only updates to a lesser depth, chasing it will never cause you to run in circles indefinitely.